cwaldbieser/grouper_python_provisioner/provisioner/README.rst

 are available.
 Try using the `--help` option for more information.

 Alternatively, specific configurations for multiple provisioners may be placed in a `conf.d` folder in the main application folder.
-The scripts `start.sh` and `stop.sh` can be used to collectively strt and stop multiple configured provisioners.
+The scripts `provision` and `stop-provisioning` can be used to collectively start and stop multiple configured provisioners.